DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ## Final Message to Drupal Shops

 Your responsibility is to protect your business.
 It is up to you to be exceedingly clear with respect to who is responsible for PCI compliance before, during, and after a site launch.
-Any service agreements should also include language regarding each party's responsibilities as well as links to reference materials that provide clients with a means of understanding the implications of these responsibilities.
+Any service agreements should also include language regarding each party's PCI-DSS compliance responsibilities as well as links to reference materials that provide clients with a means of understanding the implications of these responsibilities.

 This conversation will ultimately lead to a greater focus on security for all delivered websites.
 This not only can be valuable upsell to current clients, but it can become a competitive advantage and even attract new business.